id01/passman/README.md

 ALWAYS remember to install all dependencies, or else bad things will happen.

 ## Changelog
+* 10/09/2017 v0.5.1 (id01)
+	* Using 16384 iterations of Scrypt instead of 8192 iterations of Scrypt and 8192 of PBKDF2 and hashing them together.
+	* Switched to Scrypt in SJCL-Master - I just found out they had that included.
+And it uses bits intead of bytes.
+	* Updated Scrypt library to scrypt-jane.
 * 10/07/2017 v0.5.0 (id01)
 	* Submodules!
 	* Note: This is now only the README for the backend.